20 fun and easy DIY cat toys that kitties can’t resist

 2. Ultimate Kitty Puzzle

-It’s simple, really: Take two things cats love — toilet paper rolls + boxes — and fashion them into a toy.
+It’s simple, really: Take two things cats love — toilet paper rolls and boxes — and fashion them into a toy.
 But this is not just any cat toy.
 Add pipe-cleaners, a cardboard egg carton, and a few balls and you have what looks like a kitty pinball machine. @arnie_theboss, whose parents came up with the idea, is quite the pinball wizard — with whiskers.

 3. Cat Scratch Door Hanger